-- Carpet tile shall be used in all applications, unless approved by deviation the UCF Project Manager. - 2.
+- 1. Carpet tile shall be used in all applications, unless approved by deviation the UCF Project Manager. - 2.
 The carpet fiber shall be high quality nylon with no olefin fibers and shall have stain-resistant treatment. - 3.
-CN9-5: All rolled carpet must be directly attached to the finish floor surface with manufacturer approved adhesive methods glue down. - 4.
+CN9-5: All rolled carpet must be directly attached to the finish floor surface with manufacturer approved adhesive methods glue down.
+All attachment systems shall be approved prior to installation. - 4.
 Carpet adhesives shall be of low odor/solvent content. - 5.
 Integral multicolored schemes shall be used. - 6.
 Carpeting applied to vertical surfaces is prohibited. - 7.
 CN9-6: Carpeting in stairways, break rooms, and food service areas is prohibited. - 8.
 Carpet tiles and overage shall be packaged in appropriate protective wrapping, labeled, and delivered to the Owner, in coordination with the attic stock turnover requirements. - A digital copy of the carpet manufacturer's maintenance manual shall be delivered to the Owner with other digital O&M materials.